fiskrt/blog/_posts/2023-07-16-transformers.md

 simplied it further to make it more parallelizable and computational efficient

 ### Attention is turing-complete
 We can make a programming language out of a transformer encoder.
-I.e we can input a sequence and write a program that for example reverses the sequence, using a RASP compiler [[4](#4) we can then compile this program into attention weights, such that when we input our sequence to the transformer, the output is the reverse sequence.
+I.e we can input a sequence and write a program that for example reverses the sequence, using a RASP compiler [[4]](#4) we can then compile this program into attention weights, such that when we input our sequence to the transformer, the output is the reverse sequence.
+But reversing

 ## References
 <a id="1">[1]</a>